The History of my Mormon Heritage

 Written by Christian’s daughter, Mabel Elva

-Translated by his great-granddaughter Anne-Mette Howland and his great-great-grandson Johnathan J. Howland.
+Translated by his great-granddaughter, Anne-Mette Howland, and his great-great-grandson, Johnathan J. Howland.

 When Lars Christian Larsen decided to be baptized, he was around 25 years old.
 He was born in 1871.
-(He went by his middle name, Christian)
+He went by his middle name, Christian.

-When Christian was a young man, his mother’s brother, Joachim Christian Anderson, moved to America.
-After Joachim moved to America, he was introduced to The Church of Jesus Christ of Latter-day Saints and baptized.
+When he was a young man, his mother’s brother, Joachim Christian Anderson, moved to America.
+After his uncle moved to America, he was introduced to The Church of Jesus Christ of Latter-day Saints and was baptized.
 Later, he was called to serve a mission in Denmark.
-While Joachim was on his mission in Denmark, he was called to serve as a Branch President in Korsør.
+While on his mission in Denmark, Joachim was called to serve as a Branch President in Korsør.
 At that time, Christian worked on a large farm in Slagelse.
 He helped to care for the animals.
 The only days he had off were Sundays.
-On his day off, he would attend meetings in Korsør, where his uncle was eager to share the gospel with him.
-In 1895, there was only one train a day going from Slagelse to Korsør.
-If my dad hadn’t arrived at the train station in time, he wouldn’t have been able to attend the meeting and partake of the sacrament.
-Christian just happened to know the train conductor.
-There were times when Christian was about to miss the train; then he would wave to the conductor, who would stop the train and pick him up.
+On his day off, he would attend church meetings in Korsør where his uncle was eager to share the gospel with him.

 Joachim raised his arm to the square and commanded whatever evil was in the water to depart.
 Christian could no longer see the black animal.
 A peaceful feeling came over them, and Christian was baptized.